cloudflare/workers-sdk/templates/experimental/worker-fsharp/README.md

 ## Publish to Your Cloudflare Account

 To publish your worker to your Cloudflare account first configure a [route and zone id](https://developers.cloudflare.com/workers/cli-wrangler/configuration) in your `./wrangler.toml` file.
-Then execute `wrangler publish` this will deploy the worker javascript file as specified in the TOML file.
+Then execute `wrangler deploy` this will deploy the worker javascript file as specified in the TOML file.

 &nbsp;